january1073/january1073/README.md

 I'm Tim, a lawyer specialising in information security.

-In my spare time I try to code a little.
+In my spare time I attempt to code a little.
 Here I share what works.
 Although I use GenAI a lot, the code, scripts, and snippets shared here are 💯% handmade.

 It's not much yet -- but there is more to come soon ...

+Let's connect!

 ## Key interests